-His translation of Jalal Al-e Ahmad’s The Israeli Republic was published in 2017 by Restless Books.
+His translation, with Domenico Agostini, of the Bundahišn: The Zoroastrian Book of Creation was published in 2020 by Oxford University Press.
+He has also translated Jalal Al-e Ahmad’s The Israeli Republic, published in 2017 by Restless Books.
 With Roberta Cassagrande-Kim and Raquel Ukeles, he edited the 2018 exhibition catalogue Romance and Reason: Islamic Transformations of the Classical Past.

 Contact him at samuel [dot] thrope [at] gmail [dot] com, or on Twitter @Samuelthrope.